AplaProject/apla-docs-en/introduction/what-is-Apla.rst

 ==========================
 The Molis software client includes a full-scale integrated development environment (IDE) for creation of blockchain applications.
 Working with this IDE does not require the software developers to have profound knowledge of blockchain technology.
 The IDE is comprised of:

--	Ecosystem parameters table
+-	Ecosystem parameters table,
--	Contracts editor
+-	Contracts editor,
--	Database tables administration tools
+-	Database tables administration tools,
--	Interface editor and a visual interface designer
+-	Interface editor and a visual interface designer,
--	Language resource editor
+-	Language resource editor,
--	Application import / export service
+-	Application import / export service.

 Applications on Apla
 ==========================